ajjn/PVZDpolman/PolicyManager/doc/install-config.md

 ## Path setup
-To run shell scripts in PolicyManager/bin and PolicyManager/tests you need to configure the environment variables JAVA_HOME, PROJ_HOME and py3.
+To run shell scripts in PolicyManager/bin and PolicyManager/tests you need to set the environment variables JAVA_HOME, PROJ_HOME and py3.

 ## Packages not to be installed from package index